JakeColtman/pyBMA/README.md

 # pyBMA

+# Note that at the moment this isn't fully functional and is waiting on leaps and bounds addition

 Bayesian Model Averaging in python

 This module is based on the R package BMA and implements Bayesian Model Averaging for the cox proportional hazards model.